henry2004y/Ganymede/ulfwaves.md

 1. discrete magic frequencies
 Field line resonance (FLR), which is phenonmenon about standing Alfvén waves excited on geomagnetic field lines (i.e closed field lines whose foot points lie in the ionosphere), are observed in the Pc5 range, with discrete frequencies at approximately 1.3, 1.9, 2.6, and 3.4 mHz.

+### Mode Identification

+Given a background plasma state, a wave mode is a normal mode or eigenstate of the system.
+The eigen-value is usually taken to be the (complex) wave frequency $\omega$, with the real wave-vector $\mathbf{k}$ prescribed.
+The associated eigenvector is the set of fluctuating fields ($\delta\mathbf{E},\delta\mathbf{B}$) and plasma parameters ($\delta \rho, \delta\mathbf{u}, \delta P$ in the case of MHD or $\delta f_j(\mathb f{v})$ for kinetic waves where j stands for each species).
+Mode identification is the process of comparing the observed eigenvalue/eigenvector with the possible theoretical ones and finding the one which matches.

+The practical implementation of mode identification is strewn with pitfalls and complications, including:

+* There is usually a mixture, possibly phase-coherent, of modes and/or frequencies, rather than an isolated mode.
+* Frequencies are often Doppler shifted by an unknown, or poorly known, amount.
+* Wave vectors are difficult to determine from the one-(or few-) point measurements available from spacecraft.
+* The mode eigenstate can depend sensitively on the wave vector, plasma $\beta$, and temperature anisotropy, as well as on the contributions of multi-species or non-Maxwellian kinetic features.
+* The temporal resolution and accuracy of some measurements, notably those related to particle populations and plasma moments, are often insufficient or marginal.
+Some important species or sub-population may not be measured at all.
+The result is that either or both the background state or fluctuations are not accurately known.
+* Wave amplitudes are often large (of order unity), implying nonlinear processes may be present and distort the eigenstate from its linear form, or give rise to intrinsically nonlinear eigenstates.
+* Similarly, inhomogeneities can distort the wave propagation or eigenstate in ways which have largely been unexplored.
+* As we have seen, the theoretical wave properties depend on the framework in which the theory is performed.
+There is a trade-off between the simplicity/dubious applicability of MHD or fluid treatments and the complexity associated with the infinite degrees of freedom of kinetic theory.

+Our ultimate goal, is to build a tool for identifying wave modes automatically.
+Steven has already envisioned two types of models (decision tree, N-dimensional distance sampling) in 1996.
+20 years later, people would find it more appealing to use machine learning.

+[Medeiros+ 2020][Medeiros2020] introduces a machine learning model for recognizing EMICWs from spectrograms.
+First she introduces the traditional approach of EMICW identification in near-Earth space via Fourier analyses of locally measured magnetic field data:

+1. The Fourier power spectral density (PSD) in units of ${nT}^2 Hz^{−1}$ (B field) is plotted in a frequency-versus-time graph, yielding the so-called spectrogram.[^field_comp]
+2. Eye inspection of the wave packets' magnetic field amplitude, which in turn translates to (usually) localized, in both time and frequency, enhancements of PSDs relative to background values.
+3. Computational techniques that interactively analyze the pixel intensities of the spectrogram's images against the background.

+[^field_comp]: I think E field is also viable, as seen from THEMIS output.

+When wave packets are clearly distinct from the background, the interval can be considered as having a candidate EMIC wave event.
+Since the waves are in the 0.1–5 Hz frequency range, the data acquisition rate must be at least twice as high to resolve the wave packets.

 ## Drivers

 ### External Drivers